microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-delta.md

 ## Error responses

-In addition to the resync errors detailed above, see [Error Responses][error-response] for details about how errors are returned.
+In addition to the resync errors detailed, see [Error responses][error-response] for details about how errors are returned.

 ## Related content
 [Use delta query to track changes in Microsoft Graph data](/graph/delta-query-overview).